Featured

 Wow, yet another new Coffee Shop/Café has opened in Ramsgate.
 This new coffee shop Giant Coffee is located on the ground floor of the old wine warehouse in Charlotte Court not far from Staple.
 This almost hidden area is also home to the Ramsgate Arts Club in the old wine warehouse basement and to the very attractive Saltworks shop next door.

 The Giant Café itself is quite small and cosy with friendly staff, excellent coffee and delicious plant based cakes (amazing what a good baker can do without dairy).
 We had a piece of ‘Chocolatey’ banana cake with a hint of coconut and a very refreshing and tasty pineapple cake.
 We’re looking forward to returning to try more of their cakes.
+They also have Coffee Shops in Margate and Broadstairs.

 Return to Top Page